coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs1/DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionSeparatorV1.verified.md

-﻿A visual separation in the UI menu.
+﻿Creates a visual separator in the action menu.

 This action does not have any specific properties.